Sexually Transmitted Diseases (STDs) in Men

 Who is at risk for STDs?

-The U.S. Centers for Disease Control and Prevention have released a report that estimates that 110 million Americans are living with an STD and that 20 million new STD infections occur each year.
+The U.S. Centers for Disease Control and Prevention have released a report that estimates that 20 million new STD infections occur each year.
 People aged 15 to 24 account for about half of those newly infected.
 Young men and young women are about equally affected.